Halong Bay, Vietnam

 The long trip of 2009

-The longest we’ve stayed in one country was two months in Bali, Indonesia, where my husband did field work in meditation, and I discovered a store with books in English left by other travelers, including James Sullivan’s Over the Moat, his memoir about courting a Vietnamese woman despite cultural roadblocks.
+The longest we’ve stayed in one country was two months in Bali, Indonesia, where my husband did field work in meditation, and I discovered a store with books in English left by other travelers.
+My favorite one was James Sullivan’s memoir Over the Moat: Love among the ruins of imperial Vietnam, about courting a Vietnamese woman despite cultural roadblocks.
 I finished reading it on our flight from Bali to Hanoi with a feeling of closeness to Vietnam, eager to see everything the book had made so real.

-That experience was part of our most ambitious journey: in five months, we visited six counties starting in New Zealand.
-We continued northwest through Asia and luckily were granted entry to Tibet, traveling to a most precious place, the former home of His Holiness the 14th Dalai Lama, one of my heroes.
+That stay in Bali was part of our most ambitious journey: in about five months, we visited six counties starting in New Zealand.
+We continued northwest through Asia and luckily were granted entry to Tibet, traveling to a most precious site, the former home of His Holiness the Fourteenth Dalai Lama, one of my heroes.

 Copy of Writing travel rpt in Shanghai4 008